munificent/game-programming-patterns/book/data-locality.markdown

 ^code game-loop

 Before you ever heard of a CPU cache, this looked totally innocuous.
 But by now you've got an inkling that something isn't right here.
-This code isn't just thrashing the cache, it's taking it around back and beating it bloody.
-Here's what it's doing:
+This code isn't just thrashing the cache, it's taking it around back and beating it to a pulp.
+Watch what it's doing:

-1. We've got a list of *pointers* to game entities.
-For every game entity in the world, we have to traverse that pointer.
+1. The array of game entities is *pointers* to them, so for each element in the array, we have to traverse that pointer.
 That's a cache miss.

 2. Then the game entity has a pointer to the component.
 Another cache miss.